 Hi and welcome back to the Chrissie Murphy Designs Blog.
 I recently announced I was undertaking a project called Magnified Fragments.
 There’s more about it below.
 I began the project with a tile called Fragment A1 using Echo Lines as an enhancer.
-Today I’m going to run you through it and I’ll fill you in on all you need to know about Magnified Fragments.
+(Note: Echo Lines is a concept created and named by Eni Oken).
+So let’s have a look at all you will need to know about Magnified Fragments Project.
 Let’s get into it.

 The Expressive Bits